iTaybb/pySmartDL/docs/index.rst

 Requirements
 ==============

- * Python 2.6 or greater.
- * Python 3.0 or greater.
+ * Python 3.4 or greater.
- * For versions before Python 3.2, the `futures backport  <https://pypi.python.org/pypi/futures>`_ package is also required.

 Documentation
 =====================================